DFE-Digital/sts-plan-technology-for-your-school/oh-no-thoughts.md

 ### The existing README referenced two projects that no longer exist

 `Dfe.PlanTech.Domain` and `Dfe.PlanTech.Infrastructure.Data` were listed as project references in the README but neither exists in the solution.
 The README also described the frontend build as using Gulp — it was replaced by esbuild some time ago.
 Another good example of why this documentation effort is needed.

+---

+## `contentful/` tooling

+### `delete-all-content.js` has no confirmation prompt

+`content-management/delete-all-content.js` executes destructive deletions immediately with no "are you sure?" step.
+The `content-migrations` library correctly requires a `Y/N` confirmation before applying changes; the management scripts have no such guard.
+One mistyped `ENVIRONMENT` variable and you're wiping production content silently.
+At minimum this should prompt for confirmation or require a `--confirm` flag.

+### CommonJS and ES modules are mixed in `content-management`

+`content-management` mixes CommonJS (`require()`/`module.exports`) and ES module (`import`/`export`) syntax across different files.
+This works in current Node.js but is fragile — `"type": "module"` in `package.json` would break all `require()` calls, and Jest's configuration is already doing non-trivial gymnastics with `--experimental-vm-modules` to handle it.
+The codebase should be unified on one module format.

+### `export-processor` is referenced as a local file path dependency

+`broken-link-checker/package.json` declares `"export-processor": "file:../export-processor"` as a dependency.
+Local path dependencies are brittle in CI: the relative path must be correct from wherever `npm install` is run, `npm ci` may not handle them correctly, and the dependency is not pinned to a version.
+This should be handled via npm workspaces or a dedicated monorepo tool (e.g. Turborepo) that understands the relationship.

+### `export-recommendations-csv` requires a 9 GB heap

+`export-processor` runs the recommendations CSV export with `--max-old-space-size=9000`.
+This strongly suggests a memory efficiency problem in the data processing code rather than a genuine requirement for 9 GB.
+The `DataMapper` builds an in-memory object graph of the entire Contentful export, and the recommendations CSV code then iterates over it in a memory-intensive way.
+A streaming or incremental approach would almost certainly reduce this by orders of magnitude.

+### `DRY_RUN = true` hardcoded in the most recent change script

+`content-management/changes/20260119-1250-remove-underlining-from-richtext.js` has `const DRY_RUN = true` at the top, meaning it logs what it would do but never actually makes any changes.
+This appears to be the most recently created script, and it has never been run in anger.
+Leaving a change script in dry-run mode and committing it is confusing — it looks like the change has been applied when it hasn't.
+The `DRY_RUN` flag should either be removed (and the script actually run) or the script should be deleted if the change is no longer needed.

+### `qa-visualiser` is the only Python project in the repository

+Every other tool in this repository is Node.js or .NET. `qa-visualiser` uses Python 3.12, `uv`, Pydantic, and Graphviz.
+This adds an entirely separate runtime, toolchain, and dependency management system that contributors must have set up.
+In a team that is primarily .NET and Node.js, the Python toolchain will be unknown to most developers, making this tool less likely to be maintained or extended.
+It would be straightforward to rewrite using a Node.js graph library (e.g. `mermaid` or `d3`) or a .NET library (`Graphviz.NET`, `QuikGraph`).